 (2) That fact has been certified in a writing executed and acknowledged by the officer designated in the declaration or by the association for that purpose, or if no one is designated, by the president of the association.

 (3) The amendment has been recorded in each county in which a portion of the common interest development is located [which provides constructive notice of the amendment].

-Properly Approved.
+Approval Procedure.
 Voting must be done by secret ballot (Civ.
 Code §5100(a).) in accordance with written election rules.
 (Civ.
 Code §5105(a).)
 Associations must follow owner approval requirements.
-Otherwise, any "approval" of the amendment or restatement is voidable.
+Otherwise, any approval of the amendment or restatement is voidable.
 The act of recording the amendment does not, by itself, make the amendment valid.
 (Taormina Theosophical Community v.
 Silver.)

 Court Approval.
 In the event an association cannot achieve the super-majority required by their CC&Rs, they have the opportunity for court approval of the amendment-restatement.

 Board-Approved Amendments.
 In addition to amendments approved by the membership, there are three categories of amendments that can be made solely with board approval.
 They are:

 Entirely by Mail.
 Unless an association's governing documents provide otherwise, voting may done entirely through the mail, with no voting at a meeting.
 However, counting the ballots is still done at an open meeting so members can observe the counting process.

 Retroactive Application.
 Once a CC&R amendment or restatement is recorded, it applies to all members regardless of the date they purchased their unit/lot.
 The courts addressed this clearly in the Terifaj case: